-Your trainer should also have a current CPR (cardio pulmonary resuscitation) certificate and a first aid certificate.
+Your trainer should also have a current CPR (cardiopulmonary resuscitation) certificate and a first-aid certificate.
 They're easy to get from local charities like the American Red Cross or the American Heart Association.
 Because working out is a strenuous activity, you want someone who's trained to help if an emergency happens.

 Speaking of emergencies, ask your trainer for a copy of their liability insurance certificate and then call the company to verify they're covered.
 If they work as an employee, make sure the facility you're working out in covers them.
-In many cases trainers will work as independent contractors so they should carry their own insurance.
+In many cases, trainers will work as independent contractors, so they should carry their own insurance.
 A policy covering them for $500,000 is a reasonable minimum amount.

 If your trainer doesn't have insurance and the facility they're working in won't cover them, run away as fast as you can.
-In order to get insurance, trainers must have current certificates and credentials.
+To get insurance, trainers must have current certificates and credentials.
 If they don't carry any, that means they're either not insurable because of previous problems or they simply don't care enough to make sure you'll be protected.
 If an insurance company won't take the risk on them, you shouldn't either.

 A trainer is hired to push you, but there is a fine line between a healthy push and an unrealistic shove.
-Generally workouts should not increase by more than 10 percent each week.
+Generally, workouts should not increase by more than 10 percent each week.
 Consider it a warning sign of a poor trainer if you are experiencing extreme muscle pains or injury.
 Mild soreness should be expected, it shows your muscles are being torn down and rebuilding themselves stronger.
-But if you can't walk up stairs or wash your face, your muscles are seriously inflamed and you might have been pushed too hard.
+But if you can't walk upstairs or wash your face, your muscles are seriously inflamed and you might have been pushed too hard.

 You should get a new workout routine every 6 to 10 weeks.
 Changing routines keeps your muscles challenged and helps you avoid boredom.